-We are a provider of management consultancy services to the energy, finance, telecommunications, and consumer products and retail sectors.
-Our head office is in London, United Kingdom with local offices in Germany, New York, Abu Dhabi, Australia and Ireland.
-We have over 600 employees and operate worldwide.
-We have a global annual turnover of £124 million.
+We are a provider of management consultancy services to clients in a wide variety of industries and market sectors, including energy, finance, telecommunications, pharmaceutical, consumer products, retail and government.
+Our head office is in London, United Kingdom and we have local offices in Germany, the United States, Abu Dhabi, Australia and Ireland.
+We have over 700 employees and operate worldwide.
+We have a global annual turnover of £170 million.

-We have zero tolerance to slavery and human trafficking.
-To ensure all those in our supply chain and contractors comply with our values we have contractual obligations on our suppliers to ensure they are and remain compliant with the Modern Slavery Act 2015.
+We have zero tolerance of slavery and human trafficking.
+To ensure all those in our supply chain comply with our values we have contractual obligations on our suppliers to ensure they are and remain compliant with the Modern Slavery Act 2015.

-We have a dedicated Risk Committee, which consists of representatives from our legal and finance team as well as members of our Partnership who are responsible for Risk and Corporate Social Responsibility in our business.
+We have a dedicated Risk Executive group, consisting of representatives from our Legal and Finance team as well as members of our Partnership, which is directly responsible for the assessment of risk and Corporate Social Responsibility in our business.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Baringa Partners LLP’s slavery and human trafficking statement for the financial year ending 31st March 2019.